garciaf/french-cook/source/blog/2014-11-15-vegan-chocolate-fondant.html.markdown

 1. Mix everything together
 2. Pour into a mold
 3. Bake at 150 degres for 60 min
 4. Enjoy cold or hot

-Thanks Lisa for sharing